mzalih/IOS-Code-Snippets/Fblogin/readme.md

 <h3>Facebook Login for iOS</h3>
     <br>
 	Now we’ll setup our app to use Facebook Login. </br>

-~~
-   1. Add the FacebookSDKLoginKit.Framework & Bolts.framework to your project just like your did with the FacebookSDKCoreKit.Framework.
-Drag it or add it using the “Linked Frameworks and Libraries” within your target settings.
+ ~~1.
+Add the FacebookSDKLoginKit.Framework & Bolts.framework to your project just like your did with the FacebookSDKCoreKit.Framework.
+Drag it or add it using the “Linked Frameworks and Libraries” within your target settings.~~
     <br> </br>
-   2. Add the following import statement to your Bridging-Header.h, right below the Core Kit entry.
+   ~~2.
+Add the following import statement to your Bridging-Header.h, right below the Core Kit entry.~~
    <br> </br>

 	``` swift
     #import <FBSDKLoginKit/FBSDKLoginKit.h>
 	```
-~~
    3. Add the Facebook Login button to your ViewController.swift.
    4. After you add the button, you should update your view controller to check for an existing token at load.
 This eliminates an unnecessary app switch to Facebook if someone already granted permissions to your app.
    5. When you add Facebook Login, your app can ask someone for permissions on a subset of that person’s data.
 Use the readPermissions or publishPermissions property of the FBSDKLoginButton.